wahajenius/docs-content/content/tutorials/communication/guide-to-shift-out/guide-to-shift-out.md

 [![logic table](./595_timing_diagram.png)](https://www.arduino.cc/en/uploads/Tutorial/595_timing_diagram.png)

 The code is based on  two pieces of information in the datasheet: the timing diagram and the logic table.
 The logic table is what tells you that basically everything important happens on an up beat.
 When the clockPin goes from low to high, the shift register reads the state of the data pin.
 As the data gets shifted in it is saved in an internal memory register.
-When the latchPin goes from low to high the sent data gets moved from the shift registers aforementioned memory register into the output pins, lighting the LEDs.
+When the latchPin goes from low to high the sent data gets moved from the shift register's aforementioned memory register into the output pins, lighting the LEDs.

 - [Code Sample 1.1 Hello World](#shftout11)
 - [Code Sample 1.2 One by One](#shftout12)